 How to Get Rid of a Headache or a Migraine Naturally

-Hyperbaric oxygen therapy treatment can be one of the most effective natural remedies for curing headaches, migraines and other related conditions.
+Hyperbaric Oxygen Therapy may help to relieve symptoms and mitigate the severity and frequency of attacks in patients with migraine and cluster headaches.
 Oxygen has robust healing properties and is known to reduce pain and inflammation.
 This is the main reason why extra oxygen through HBOT is so useful for migraine and cluster headache sufferers.

 HBOT is where 100% pure oxygen is administered in heightened pressure conditions.
 A patient gets more oxygen than normal with HBOT because the increased atmospheric pressure enables more oxygen to dissolve in the blood.